 Millets are Ancient Grains.
 Mankind has known its nutritional value for centuries.
 They are naturally gluten-free.
 Millet can also be used as a healthier alternative to rice and in salad recipes or as a side dish.

 Pearl Millet is rich in essential compounds like protein, fiber, phosphorous, magnesium, and iron.
-Due to its rich composition of minerals and proteins, Pearl Millet has many health benefits.- Source
+Due to its rich composition of minerals and proteins, Pearl millet has many health benefits.- Source

 Pearl Millet in Indian Languages